 Conflict is an integral aspect of plot—it’s the building blocks of the entire operation.
 It doesn’t matter if your story is about your grandma or a futuristic civil war set in space.
 In simple terms, conflict is the struggle and clash between two opposing forces in a narrative.
 Learn all the different types of conflict used in storytelling, and you’ll have a story readers can’t put down.

 The important thing to remember?
 Conflict is active in every aspect of plot.

 If you want to write a story that readers obsess over, then know that there are seven types of conflict to choose from.
-Dear reader, since it’s impossible to master writing without reading, I included examples of books you can read that use each of the seven types of conflict.
+Dear writer, since it’s impossible to master writing without reading, I included examples of books you can read that use each of the seven types of conflict.
 Read on, and find examples of the types of conflict in:

 - Canonical Books (the kind you read in school);

 - Young Adult books (YA); and

 - Books written by authors with diverse voices, backgrounds and perspectives.
 Chances are that most of the authors you read in school were white, cisgender, men and women (but, let’s be real, it was 95% men).
 Do you see how that’s a problem?
 The point of reading outside of a single perspective is to broaden your worldview and realize that there’s more to the world than a single outlook on life.